-- First authors

-- Co-authors

-- Publication type (journal article, book, book chapter, etc.)

 - Language

 - Source If you import documents from more than one reference manager, it is useful to group documents by source, so that you know where they were coming from.

 - Periodical

 - Year

 - Volume

 - Issue

 - Edition

 - Publisher

 Document name format

 The default name for the document in ATLAS.ti is the name of the document as it used in the Reference Manager.
 For easier sorting and organization, you can choose to add the name of the first author, and the publishing year to the document name (recommended).